cronvel/smart-preprocessor/README.md

 * Your source code should be working without any preprocessing.
 That's what make [Preprocessor.js](http://npmjs.org/package/preprocessor) a bad thing, Javascript must run unprocessed, out of the box.
-* In fact, your source code should be your standard / production version
+* **In fact**, your source code should be your standard / **production** version
-* Use runtime preprocessor's *.require()* only for development, debugging, or any kind of fail-safe or emergency mode, that's not a good practice to use it for production running in standard mode.
+* Use runtime *module.preprocessorRequire()* only for development, debugging, or any kind of fail-safe or emergency mode, that's not a good practice to use it for production running in standard mode.
-  By the way, since preprocessor's *.require()* should read your code, write it somewhere and then call the core node.js *require()*, it is slower than normal *require()*.
-Once your module is cached, it still has to compute a hash to find out the path of the preprocessed file.
 * As you can see, you cannot define a preprocessor switch to false, null, undefined or an empty string.
   There is nothing close to an *else* statement either.
 Why?
-Because invoking Smart Preprocessor without any switch **\*MUST\*** be equivalent to the original unprocessed code.
+Because invoking Smart Preprocessor without any switch **MUST** be equivalent to the original unprocessed code.